CuiYChris/QTLinkMySQL/README.md

 QT Creater 13.0.1 based on Qt 6.6.3(MSVC 2019, x86_64)

 First, you need to detect the bit rate of your Windows operating system, and then download the ODBC driver.
 My operating system is 64-bit.
-Download and install it according to your system in the ODBC Driver folder.`ODBC Driver`.
+Download and install it according to your system in `ODBC Driver` folder.